FAQ's About Vertex BD

 What is included with the Support & Maintenance Service?

 Our Support and Maintenance service gives you direct access to our team of Software Support Engineers.
 As part of the Vertex Systems group of companies, our engineers work closely with the software developers and are able to research questions and issues quickly utilizing the Vertex BD source code.

 Support assistance via phone, email, and online web conferencing with GoToMeeting from Citrix Online.

 Replacement of broken HASP keys (requires return of the broken key plus a $150 replacement fee).

 Minimum Hardware RequirementsOperating System: Windows XP Professional 32-bitProcessor: Intel Core 2 (2.0 GHz) processorRAM: 2 GBVideo Card: nVidia Quadro (entry level model)Free Hard Disk Space: 10 GB

-Recommended HardwareOperating System: Windows 7 Professional 64-bitProcessor: Intel Core i5 or Intel Core i7RAM: 8 GBVideo Card: nVidia Quadro (mid range model)Free Hard Disk Space: 50 GB (Solid State Drives provide much greater performance)
+Recommended HardwareOperating System: Windows 7 or 8.1 Professional 64-bitProcessor: Intel Core i5 or Intel Core i7RAM: 8 GBVideo Card: nVidia Quadro (mid range model)Free Hard Disk Space: 50 GB (Solid State Drives provide much greater performance)

 **NOTE: Integrated graphics processors are not supported.**